 I’ve used raw cacao in this recipe which I’ve discovered only recently and which is unprocessed and full of goodness in comparison to well known and widely used cocoa powder.
 You can of course use whichever one you want and/or have available.

 This delicious spread is perfect with so many things.
-I love it on toast or as a filling for crepe style classic pancakes.
+I love it on my toasted Easy Wholemeal Bread (no-knead) or as a filling for crepe style classic pancakes.
 It’s wonderful as a topping for porridge or with yogurt and granola too!
 In baking you could pop a dollop in muffins or cupcakes batter for lovely surprise or even use it instead of jam in your Victoria sponge.
 Possibilities are endless and one of my favourite ones is a sneaky spoonful straight out of the jar! 😉

 As with all the jams & preserves, try and use heavy-bottomed pan when making your spread.
 I’ve been using my Le Creuset cast iron casserole with great success although a proper preserving pan is on my Christmas wishlist.